1999

 Wednesdays 11 - 13.00 (Starts 13 January) Sala Triaria

-The debate at community level is also full of insights: flexibility is not only the leading policy indicator in most documents and acts of the institutions in the social field; it also seems to be at the core of macro economic policies which directly affect social policies and labour standards.
+The debate at the Community level is also full of insights: not only is flexibility the leading policy indication in most documents and acts of the institutions in the social field it also seems to be at the core of macroeconomic policies, which directly affect social policies and labour standards.
+The historical analysis will show whether globalisation has meant dis-embedding social rights from their cultural and local traditions and whether fundamental principles of a new kind are emerging at a supra-national level.

 Programme: